-The City has chosen to further explore Option 4, a levee in the general flooding area, as this option consists of a flood blocking structure along or setback from Clover Creek that would block nearly all flood water from the city and the I-5 corridor within city limits.
+The City has chosen to further explore-Option 4, a levee in the general flooding area. as tThis option consists of a flood blocking structure along or setback from Clover Creek that would block nearly all flood water from the city and the I-5 corridor within city limits.
+The City is conducting an elevation survey of the flood area to further develop the levee option.
 This option provides the most comprehensive flood mitigation benefit.
-At an estimated cost of around \$20 million, the City will likely seek state funding in the coming years, as well as continued collaboration with state agencies, such as WSDOT, to ensure Lakewood residents and the I-5 corridor are safe from this potentially devastating flood event.
+At an estimated cost of around \$20 million, the City will need outside resources, as well as continued collaboration with state agencies, such as WSDOT, to ensure Lakewood residents and the I-5 corridor are safe from this potentially devastating flood event.